grindsa/acme2certifier/docs/cert-mgr.md

 ## Issuer configuration

-The below steps based on instructions taken from [cert-manager documention](https://cert-manager.io/docs/configuration/acme/).
-Cert-manager can run as `Issuser` or `ClusterIssuer` ressource.
-The below configuration example uses `Issuer` ressource; an `ClusterIssuer` configuration is part of the [release regression](../.github/k8s-cert-mgr-http-01.yml) testing both `http-01` and `dns-01` challenge validation.
+The below steps based on instructions taken from [cert-manager documentation](https://cert-manager.io/docs/configuration/acme/).
+Cert-manager can run as `Issuer` or `ClusterIssuer` resource.
+The below configuration example uses `Issuer` resource; a `ClusterIssuer` configuration is part of the [release regression](../.github/k8s-cert-mgr-http-01.yml) testing both `http-01` and `dns-01` challenge validation.

 - Create an issuer configuration file as below